hsreedeth/TypesetLLM/README.md

 ## Problem

 ChatGPT is great for taking notes, but turning those into beautiful, publications style latex rendered PDFs is a hassle.
-This tool lets you paste or upload Markdown (ideally copied from any language model outputs), click “Render,” and instantly get a vintage-styled PDF — no server, no fuss.
+This tool lets you paste or upload Markdown (ideally copied from any language model outputs), click “Render,” and instantly get an academic/publication styled PDF.
+No server, no fuss.

 ## MVP Features